Issue

 Background

 Transportation has long been recognized as playing a critical role in the overall prosperity of a society.
-It is one of the systems that virtually all Albertans utilize and depend on daily.
-In a very competitive and integrated world economy, most businesses require access to efficient and cost-effective transportation services to export their merchandise to the market or to access imported goods.
+It is one of the systems that virtually all Albertans utilize and depend on daily.In a very competitive and integrated world economy, most businesses require access to efficient and cost-effective transportation services to export their merchandise to the market or to access imported goods.
+Alberta exported $206.42 billion worth of all products to all markets in 2022, which means most of Alberta’s $331.5 billion 2022 GDP was dependent on international trade in one fashion or another.

-More than 2,000 Alberta businesses export goods and services around the world, which means most of Alberta’s Gross Domestic Product (GDP) is dependent on international trade in one fashion or another.
-Thus, remaining competitive in international markets is essential for maintaining and enhancing the standard of living in Alberta, particularly as our province attempts to diversify our economic base and move away from our long dependence on crude oil exports.
+Thus, remaining competitive in international markets is essential for maintaining and enhancing the standard of living in Alberta, particularly as our province attempts to diversify our economic base and minimize the impact of crude oil market fluctuations.

-Our Recommendations
+Recommendations

-1. Work with the federal government to ensure the specific needs of transportation are economically significant and merit a proportional share of investment.
+1. Work with the federal government to ensure the specific needs of transportation are economically significant and merit a proportional share of investment;

 2. Work together with other levels of government to improve transportation and mobility throughout the province.
-Opportunities for collaboration beyond funding partnerships should be explored.
+Opportunities for collaboration beyond funding partnerships should be explored;

-3. Plan and select transportation projects to promote an awareness of the importance of transportation and transportation choices to the economy, the environment and social lives of Albertans and Canadians.
+3. Plan and select transportation projects to promote an awareness of the importance of transportation and transportation choices to the economy, the environment and social lives of Albertans and Canadians;

 5. Create a policy and regulatory environment that incentivizes technological advances in the transportation sector.